danillotorresdev/hostfully/docs/best-practices.md

 ## Conclusion

-By adhering to these best practices, we ensure that the Hostifully code challenge follows industry standards and conventions, resulting in a well-structured, maintainable, and user-friendly application.
+By adhering to these best practices, we ensure that the Hostfully code challenge follows industry standards and conventions, resulting in a well-structured, maintainable, and user-friendly application.
 Custom hooks, component composition, conditional rendering, and SVG sprite usage contribute to a codebase that is modular, reusable, and adaptable to changing requirements, ultimately leading to a more efficient development process and a higher quality end product.